cyentific-rni/security-playbooks-metadata-template/README.md

 The template was first introduced in: *Mavroeidis, V., Eis, P., Zadnik, M., Caselli, M., & Jordan, B. (2021, December).
 On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence.
 In 2021 IEEE International Conference on Big Data (Big Data) (pp. 2104-2108).
 IEEE.*

-The authors' version of the publication can be accessed at: https://arxiv.org/pdf/2110.10540.pdf
+An author's version (open access) of the paper is available at: https://arxiv.org/pdf/2110.10540.pdf

 This template has been referenced, implemented, and possibly will be enhanced by several Cyber Threat Intelligence sharing and management technologies such as STIX, [MISP](https://www.misp-project.org/objects.html#_security_playbook), and the OASIS Threat Actor Context Ontology (to name a few).